brantsbrain/bil-groupme/README.md

 ### 4. Addtional Prep in GCP and Deploying App

-1. Expand the `Container, Connections, Security` section and add these Environment Variables:
+1. Return to the GCP tab, expand the `Container, Connections, Security` section, and add these Environment Variables:

     | Environment Variable      | Value    |
     | ---------------------     | -------- |